ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

-# How to: Build Dynamic Kernel Module Support Module (DKMS)
+# How to: Build dynamic kernel module support module (DKMS)

 ## Background information

-DKMS (Dynamic Kernel Module Support) is a framework for third party kernel modules, which are not included in a standard distribution, but needed by a system.
-One can build and install a kernel module for the same purpose, but has to manually re-build it each time when the kernel is updated.
-DKMS can automatically rebuild when new kernels are installed.
+DKMS (Dynamic Kernel Module Support) is a framework for third party kernel modules, which are not part of a standard distribution, but an application depends on it to work.
+This kind of modules are also called "out-of-tree" kernel modules.
+The advantage of DKMS module is that it can automatically rebuild when new kernels are installed.

-This article provides general information about how to build and install a DKMS module.
+This article describe two alternative ways to build and install a DKMS module:

-To build a DKMS module, one can follow a template makefile rule file to create makefile rules to prepare a kernel module as a DKMS module to be built.
-One can also directly use the DKMS tool provided by Linux system to build and install a DKMS module.
-Following sections explain these in detail.
+* build DKMS module with DKMS tool directly
+* build DKMS module with e3

-## Build and install DKMS module with Linux dkms tool
+## Build and install DKMS module with DKMS tool

-DKMS is usually for kernel device driver.
-DKMS tool comes with Linux systems provide convenient way to build and install a third party kernel module as DKMS module.

-To build and install a third-party kernel module as a DKMS module, one must have the kernel module source to be built.
-If the kernel module source does not exist, one need to get it or write a new one.
+### Prepare a DKMS configure file

 To build and install a third-party kernel module as a DKMS module, a `dkms.conf` file which describes the module source to the DKMS system is required.
 It usually looks like the following:

 ```console
 PACKAGE_NAME="myModuleName"